Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 The resulting files in the `dist` folder are now packaged into an Actyx App bundle using

 ```
-ax apps package manifest.yml
+ax apps package
 ```

-The resulting bundle is then deployed to the Android device by saying
+The resulting bundle is then deployed to the Android device by running

 ```
 ax apps deploy --local com.actyx.sample-webview-app-1.0.0.tar.gz <DEVICE_IP>